 - Wash two mason jars and lids in hot soapy water, rinse, and let air dry.

 - Quarter the cucumbers into four slices each, lengthwise.
 Cut 3 cloves garlic in half.
-If desired, slice 4 chili peppers in half and add to the jars for a little extra heat!
+If desired, slice 4 chili peppers in half and add to the jars.

 - In a spare mason jar or covered container, combine 1 tablespoon coriander seeds, 1 tablespoon whole peppercorns, 1 tablespoon sugar, 1½ tablespoons kosher salt and ⅔ cup white vinegar.
 Tightly close the lid and shake vigorously until the sugar and salt dissolve.
 Add 1 cup water to the mixture.

-- In the two clean mason jars, tightly pack the cucumbers, garlic, and fresh dill (and chili peppers, if desired).
+- In the two clean mason jars, tightly pack the cucumbers, garlic, fresh dill, and chili peppers (if using).